Lija34/Vehicle-Management-System/README.md

 - Authentication and Authorization
 - Responsive UI with React and Bootstrap
 - Pagination for vehicle listings
+- remove unverified users from database on a certain period

 #### Installation

 ### Follow these steps to set up the project locally: